International Agreements if the UK leaves the EU without a deal

 Once signed by the UK and relevant third country or countries, the majority of international agreements that are being delivered need to go through Parliament for domestic scrutiny in order to be ratified and achieve full legal effect.

 The Government’s intention is to lay treaties subject to ratification before Parliament under the CRaG Act in the normal way.
-Given that there are limited sitting days between now and exit for agreements where the full parliamentary scrutiny processes of the UK and the third country have not concluded by exit day, we are considering whether there are other means through which we can provide business and stakeholders with continuity and certainty from day one.
+Should it not be possible to conclude parliamentary scrutiny processes by exit day, we will consider other means through which we can provide business and stakeholders with continuity and certainty from day one.

 One such mechanism which may be available for certain agreements is provisional application, where the UK and the third country agree to apply a treaty “provisionally” from exit day for a period of time until the full domestic processes have completed and the treaty enters into force.
 In exceptional cases it may be justified for the Government to use its powers under Section 22 of the Constitutional Reform & Governance Act 2010 and ratify a treaty without parliamentary scrutiny, thus ensuring continuity from exit day.